Darthcedeus/Linkedin-Profile-Scraper/README.md

 ```

 ## Currently Working
-This scrapper was last tested on June 14, 2020.
+This scraper was last tested on June 14, 2020.